From Proof to Production

 Transitioning from proof-of-concept to enterprise-grade governance infrastructure for regulated industries.

-Current milestone: v6.13 (Feb 2026).
+Completed four months ahead of the projected Jun 2026 production release date.
 Formalizes Strategos, Semanticus, and Narratos as role-based epistemic agents.
 Provider-agnostic routing across 6 LLM providers.
-Includes cryptographic governance profile binding, sector-specific compliance templates (SOX, HIPAA, GINA), forced human escalation at configurable divergence thresholds, and full audit trail with external verification.
+Cryptographic governance profile binding, sector-specific compliance templates (SOX, HIPAA, GINA), forced human escalation at configurable divergence thresholds, and full audit trail with external verification.

 v6.13 proof points: 790 tests · 0 failures · 8,313 lines of documentation · $1,500 actual development cost vs. $75,000 projected (50× AI-accelerated efficiency).